geoguide/lisk-dapps-docs/MessagingApp.md

 Taking a second look at our **Message.js** contract, you will also see that we calculate the transaction fee, add new types of data, verify that data is correct and then verify that our data is ready to be applied to the blockchain.

-This obviously gives us a lot of power and flexibility when it comes to creating our Messaging dapp.
+This obviously gives us a lot of power and flexibility when it comes to creating our Messaging app.

-Since we are developing a Messaging dapp, the primary purpose of our dapp will be to send messages from one user to another.
+Since we are developing a Messaging app, the primary purpose of our app will be to send messages from one user to another.
 We will need to:

   * Create new fields to store message data.
   * Create an API to send and receive messages.